nathanbraun/nathanbraun-com/content/parenting/randomness.md

 ## How You Play
 1. Find a quarter (not necessarily easy in our cashless society!).
 2. Everybody writes down their guess, heads or tails.
 3. The kid flips the quarter.
+Initially Penelope's flip was more of a drop and it was debatable whether we were getting suficient entropy, but eventually she developed her own technique of bouncing the coin off the wall, which worked.
 4. Record the results.
 5. Do steps (2) and (3) 10 times.
 6. Tally the results, both who guessed the most correctly as well as the overall number of heads and tails.

 ## Notes
-Yeah, this "game" is 100% luck, but most little kid games are (war anyone?).
+Yeah, this "game" is 100% luck, but most little kid games are (war, candyland etc).

 The benefit of doing 10 flips and recording them (as opposed to just flipping a coin a bunch of times) is it let us see the breakdown of heads and tails at